vznh/pathfinder/README.md

 Then once you're finalized, create a PR with the Linear issue name using the command (CTRL/Command + Shift + .) and what you've changed.

+## Debloating
+Branches are constantly made.
+Whenever you check `git branch -r`, you'll find numerous amounts of branches that haven't been evicted on your local.
+Run `git fetch --prune` in order to evict branches that are deprecated, unused, or (most likely) deleted.

 ## Docs
 Documentation is required for feature changes, and existing should be modified for hotfixes and bug fixes.